milanidavide/movo/README.md

 #### Extending with Custom Animations

 You can also extend Movo with your own custom animations.
-Here's an example of how to add a "slide-in" animation:
+Here's an example of how to add a "slide-in-up" animation:

 ```css
 [data-movo="slide-in-up"] {